johnchen93/ProteinClusterTools/README.md

 The pipeline makes use of various software.
 The benefit of installing using conda is that the virtual environment can also handle non-Python software, helping avoid version conflicts (such as for CUDA).
 In other cases, installing with can be easier with conda (same 'install' command), and avoids needing different details for each separate tool.

 ### Python dependencies
 For most Python packages, if the user does not wish to use conda, they can instead use pip.
-Copy the following into a text file and use it to install using pip (it is assumed python is already installed in the environment).
+The following packages are listed in the 'req.txt' file that can be used with pip.
 ```
 pandas
 matplotlib